 On the highway, the Land Cruiser offers sharp handling (for an SUV) and a secure environment.
 More precise than bigger trucks, and immune to smaller traffic on sheer bulk alone, the Land Cruiser will rarely feel threatened no matter how competitive the morning commute may become.

-Throttle response is improved due to the use of the 5.7-liter V8, a 381-hp engine shared with the Tundra full-size pickup.
-This more powerful engine delivers 90 pound-feet more torque off the line than the previous model, and improved fuel economy, especially on the highway where it is rated to deliver up to 18 mpg.
+Throttle response is improved in the new generation, due to the use of the 5.7-liter V8, a 381-hp engine shared with the Tundra full-size pickup.
+This more powerful engine delivers 90 pound-feet more torque off the line than in the 2007 model, and improved fuel economy, especially on the highway where it is rated to deliver up to 18 mpg.
 Toyota has incorporated the latest variable valve timing technology, cam lobe design, and intake manifold tuning to optimize the engine for power output, fuel economy and reduced emissions.
 Like any good truck engine, the 5.7-liter makes more torque (401 pound-feet) than horsepower, allowing the Land Cruiser to loaf around at low rpm and still offer ready throttle response.

 A good part of the drivability improvements are due to use of a slick six-speed automatic transmission.
 The transmission offers a very low first gear for heavy loads, and two overdrive gears at the top, including a super overdrive top gear that accounts for the smooth, efficient highway cruise mode.
 As we drove on a variety of highways and mountain roads, the transmission always seemed to be in the right gear, and without hunting back and forth.
 The automatic is computer controlled, constantly cross-checking with the engine's computer, to determine a shift pattern based on driving conditions.
 We noticed that, when decelerating down a long highway incline in sixth gear, the transmission would automatically downshift to fifth or even fourth gear to supply engine braking.
 It felt good and made it easier to drive.

-The 2008 Toyota Land Cruiser is distinguished by a rare mix of effortless highway performance, everyday comfort, and authentic, industrial-strength four-wheel-drive capability.
+The Toyota Land Cruiser is distinguished by a rare mix of effortless highway performance, everyday comfort, and authentic, industrial-strength four-wheel-drive capability.
 It's built for those willing to pay for a very broad range of operating capabilities, more costly to buy, but you get what you pay for.
-Significantly improved economy, safety and luxury are all part of the package.

 John Stewart filed this report to NewCarTestDrive.com after driving the Land Cruiser in Montana.